 Lady Hardinge Medical College (LHMC)

-If you want to be a doctor, you get an MBBS degree; most of us know this bit.
-Now an MS degree is an advanced (postgraduate) degree which is open for MBBS (undergraduate) degree holders.
-To get admission into an MS course, the candidate has to either appear in the national-level exam, say NEET PG, or they may appear in exams conducted by AIIMS, New Delhi, JIPMER or PGIMER.
+The basic information, that most of us are known to is that if a candidate wishes to become a doctor then s/he has to get an MBBS degree.
+As far as the MS degree is concerned, then candidates need to keep themselves informed that MBBS degree holders have the option of pursuing advanced (postgraduate) degree, i.e., MS. To get admission into an MS course, the candidate has to either appear in the national-level exam, say NEET PG, or they may appear in exams conducted by AIIMS, New Delhi, JIPMER or PGIMER.
 The entrance exam is conducted because there are limited seats, with only the best getting through.

 The academic curriculum at the undergraduate level (MBBS) is the same for all candidates and there is no specialisation.
 However, Master of Surgery offers a host of specialisations, with the academic curriculum specialisation-specific.
 So, a candidate pursuing MS General Surgery will have a different syllabus from someone, say, who is studying Ophthalmology.

-Now take a look at the private colleges - CMC Vellore charges around 1,42, 000 per annum.
-In fact, if you take admission in Kasturba Medical College, your fee would vary depending on the specialization you choose.
+If we take a look at the private medical colleges then CMC, Vellore charges around 1,77, 800 per annum to give MS degree.
+Candidates seeking admission in Kasturba Medical College will have to pay fees depending on the specialization they choose.
 For example, the course fee for MS Orthopaedics at the institute is Rs.
-7, 20, 000, whereas the fee for MS (General Surgery and OBG) is Rs.
-6, 30, 000.
+7, 210, 000, whereas the fee for MS (General Surgery and OBG) is Rs.
+6, 310, 000.

-So, if you are finally not so well-off you need to consider these factors.
+So, if candidates are not well-off they need to consider these factors.

 Christian Medical College, Vellore